How are IVA's Character Conferences different than other types of student-parent-teacher conferences?

 IVA Intellectual Character Conferences promote a deep understanding of a students' intellectual character rather than focus only on specific assignments, assignment grades, or due dates.
 Grades and assignments are important interactions in class that give students regular feedback.
 This grade-based feedback is best communicated through classroom-based interactions, and also through our Office Hours schedule, Google Classroom, and on Aeries as well as direct communication with teachers individually or as a group on ParentSquare.

-IVA conferences serve instead to focus on a big picture application of thinking practices and consider the students' relationship to learning through one particular class with one teacher representing and another teacher helping make the connection for how the approach applies to other classes.
-These conferences help the team to explore together how each students' mind works by discussing their intellectual virtue practice and common patterns of thinking or learning.
+IVA conferences focus on a big picture thinking practices and consider students' relationship to learning.
+Character conferences help the team to explore together how each students' mind works by discussing their intellectual virtue practice and common patterns of thinking or learning.
 The protocol of conference allows students, parents, and teachers to connect to support the student's goals for learning together.
 Conferences allow students to be seen and known.

 - Empower students to talk about their approach to learning in school in a safe and comfortable conversation with parents and teachers.